Marianne Grunberg-Manago: Early life and education

-Education and Research

-Grunberg-Manago studied biochemistry and, in 1955, while working in the lab of Spanish-American biochemist Severo Ochoa, she discovered the first nucleic-acid-synthesizing enzyme.
+Career

+Following her doctorate, she undertook research in the marine biology laboratory in Roscoff in Brittany.
+She then moved to the United States with her husband, artist Armand Manago Guerin V.

+There she first worked at Irwin Gunsalus' laboratory at the University of Illinois and then in 1954 at Severo Ochoa's moledcular biology laboratory ar the New York University School of Medicine.
+While there, in 1955 she discovered the first nucleic-acid-synthesizing enzyme, polynucleotide phosphorylase.
 Initially, everyone thought the new enzyme was an RNA polymerase used by E. coli cells to make long chains of RNA from separate nucleotides.

-Although the new enzyme could link a few nucleotides together, the reaction was highly reversible and it later became clear that the enzyme, polynucleotide phosphorylase, usually catalyzes the breakdown of RNA, not its synthesis.

-Nonetheless, the enzyme was extraordinarily useful and important.
+Although the new enzyme could link a few nucleotides together, the reaction was highly reversible and it later became clear that the enzyme polynucleotide phosphorylase usually catalyzes the breakdown of RNA, not its synthesis.
+The enzyme was extraordinarily useful and important.
 Almost immediately, Marshall Nirenberg and J. Heinrich Matthaei put it to use to form the first three-nucleotide RNA codons, which coded for the amino acid phenylalanine.
 This first step in cracking the genetic code entirely depended on the availability of Grunberg-Manago’s enzyme.

-In 1959, Ochoa and Arthur Kornberg won the 1959 Nobel Prize in Physiology or Medicine "for the synthesis of the nucleic acids RNA and DNA."
+Severo Ochoa and Arthur Kornberg won the 1959 Nobel Prize in Physiology or Medicine "for the synthesis of the nucleic acids RNA and DNA".

+Grunberg-Munago returned to France in 1956 to work at the Institut de biologie physico-chimique.

 She was elected a Foreign Honorary Member of the American Academy of Arts and Sciences in 1978, a Foreign Associate Member of the National Academy of Sciences in 1982, and an International member of the American Philosophical Society in 1992.

 Grunberg-Manago was the first woman president of the International Union of Biochemistry (1985–1988), and she was also the first woman to preside over the French Academy of Sciences (1995–1996).

-Later life and death
+She was the first woman to lead the Société Française de Biochimie et Biologie Moléculaire in 1975.

 Late in her career, Grunberg-Manago was named emeritus director of research at CNRS, France's National Center for Scientific Research.

+Personal life

+Marianne Grunberg married the Primitive artist Armand Munago in 1947 and added his surname to her own.
+The couple had two children.

 Grunberg-Manago died in January 2013, three days before her 92nd birthday.
+She was buried with her husband and parents in the Sainte-Geneviève-des-Bois Russian Cemetery near Paris.